-Erica Cirino is an international science writer and artist.
-As a writer she covers wildlife and the environment, and specializes in biology, conservation and policy.
+Erica Cirino is a science writer and artist covering stories about wildlife and the environment, specializing in biology, conservation and policy.
 Her photography and mixed media artworks explore the idea of the human connection to nature, especially to wild creatures.

 Cirino sailed twice across the Pacific Ocean–in 2016 from Los Angeles to Honolulu through the famous “Great Pacific Garbage Patch” and in 2017 from Honolulu to Nuku Hiva, Marquesas, through the Pacific equatorial countercurrent–with a Danish nonprofit called Plastic Change.
 On board a 54-foot steel sloop, she witnessed and documented–in writing, photography and film–the organization’s scientific work, ocean plastic, marine wildlife and life at sea.
 Her stories about the expedition appear in Scientific American, Undark Magazine, Nautilus, Oceans Deeply, the Revelator and VICE.
 She has given several radio interviews, including a segment on NPR station WCAI-Woods Hole, discussing the expedition and the latest news about ocean plastic.
 Seeking to spread her message even further, in 2017 Cirino began giving presentations about plastic, ocean science and what she witnessed at sea to diverse audiences across the United States